 Keep the experience positive.
 Give your baby one or two small pieces of soft table foods (click here for a list of age-appropriate finger foods) as soon as she seems interested and able to handle them.
 Expect that she might spend more time feeling the foods and exploring the textures and less time putting the foods in her mouth.

 A natural step is to eliminate breastfeeding at mealtime.
 As your child’s appetite for solid food grows, you may find that breastfeeding your child first thing in the morning, before naptime, and before bedtime, will satisfy your child’s breast milk needs.
 (Starting solids is just one step in the process of weaning.)
-In the event not breastfeeding during mealtimes doesn’t appeal to you or your child would rather continue breastfeeding at mealtimes, simply continue to breastfeed "on demand" and continue to offer a wide variety of solid foods.
+If you and/or your child would rather continue breastfeeding at mealtimes, simply continue to breastfeed "on demand" and keep offering a wide variety of solid foods.
 Remember, weaning is a process not a moment."